Dr-Duncan-treatment-room

 non-surgical-rhinoplasty

-Change is coming.
-Tighter licensing for aesthetic treatments has been announced and is being rolled out in stages.
-In the meantime, the most reliable way for a patient to find a properly qualified practitioner is to look for GMC-registered doctors working in regulated clinical settings.
+Tighter licensing for aesthetic treatments has been announced and is being implemented in stages.
+In the meantime, the most reliable indicator for patients is a GMC-registered doctor working within a regulated clinical setting.

 See our Clinic